Intracorneal Ring Segments

 Relevant Anatomy

-The cornea is a transparent, avascular tissue that is continuous with the opaque sclera and semitransparent conjunctiva.
-The cornea is covered by tear film on its anterior surface and bathed by aqueous humor on its posterior surface.[42]
+The cornea is a transparent, avascular tissue continuous with the opaque sclera and semitransparent conjunctiva.
+The cornea is covered by tear film on its anterior surface and bathed by aqueous humor on its posterior surface.[44]

-In adults, the cornea measures 11-12 mm horizontally and 9-11 mm vertically.
+The cornea measures 11-12 mm horizontally and 9-11 mm vertically in adults.
 The average corneal thickness is 0.5 mm (500 µm) centrally and 0.7 mm (700 µm) peripherally.

 Contraindications